Click Beetle

 Click Beetle, Vancouver Island, BC, Photo By Bud Logan

 They can do major damage.
-The larvae of some species of click beetles are predaceous.
-Click beetles are usually black or brown, but sometimes they are brightly colored.
+The larvae of some species of them are predatory.
+They are usually black or brown, but sometimes they are brightly coloured.
 They are easily recognized by their characteristic shape; the body is elongated, usually parallel-sided, with rounded ends.

 The larvae are often shiny, slender, and hard-bodied and are commonly called wireworms.